posit-dev/py-shiny/e2e/README.md

 The actual tests are in subdirectories.
 Each subdirectory contains one or more Pytest files (`test_*.py`) containing [Playwright](https://playwright.dev/python/) assertions, and optionally, a single app (`app.py`) that the assertions test against.
-(The app is optional, because the tests may also be for apps in the `examples/` directory.)
+(The app is optional, because the tests may also be for apps in the `../examples` or `../shiny/examples` directory.)

 ## Running tests